kichooo/wesnoth-tiles/README.md

 Javascript port of the beautiful hex system from [Battle for Wesnoth](wesnoth.org)

+# try yourself

+You need npm and gulp.

+    sudo apt-get install npm
+    sudo npm install -g gulp

+With tooling installed, you can build the application and run the reference webpage.

+    npm install
+    gulp scripts
+    gulp serve

 # techology

 Component will be written using Typescript, drawn on the Canvas.
 Gulp will take care of building.